LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/January/week-of-january-14th.md

 </tbody>
 </table>

-If an automatic message is configured with a break line in it, it displayed as “<br/>” in the agent transcript.
+If an automatic message is configured with a break line in it, it displayed as “< br / >” in the agent transcript.